Entering the US

 This stamp is issued by a US embassy or consulate in the student’s home country.
 It is placed in the valid passport and allows the bearer to travel to the US for a particular purpose.
 While there are many different kinds of visas for many different purposes, most international students attend Occidental College on F-1 student visas.
 Students approved to "study abroad @ Occidental College will attend on a J1 Exchange Visitor visa.
-Contact the US Embassy or Consulate in your home country to ask what the specific requirements for an F-1 visa are.
-F (student) visas cannot be revalidated in the U.S.
+Contact the US Embassy or Consulate in your home country to ask what the specific requirements for an F-1 or J1 visas are.
+F and J visas cannot be obtained in the U.S.

 I-94 Admission Number

 After inspecting your documents at the port of entry, the immigration officer will record your admission electronically.
-This information is sometimes needed to apply for benefits.
+This admission information is sometimes needed to apply for benefits.
 You can access yours by going to www.cbp.gov/I94.
 You will need to provide this information to IPO during the semester check-in, if you obtain an on-campus job and in applying for a Social Security Number.

 An internet-based system that requires schools and the United States Citizenship and Immigration Services (USCIS) to exchange data on the immigration and academic status of international students.
 Information pertaining to an F-1 student's stay in the United States is available to U.S. embassies and consulates as well as to the USCIS.

-As a non-U.S. citizen studying in the U.S., you will need to obtain an F-1 nonimmigrant student visa before entering the country and as soon as possible after you receive your I-20.
+As a non-U.S. citizen studying in the U.S., you will need to obtain a nonimmigrant student visa before entering the country and as soon as possible after you receive your I-20 or DS-2019.

 A visa is a stamp inside your passport, which is your official authorization permitting travel to the United States.
-Your F-1 visa is proof that you have the permission of the United States government to travel to the US to be a student and remain for the time allotted under your I-20 (Certificate of Eligibility for Nonimmigrant (F-1) Student Status – for Academic and Language Students).
-While your F-1 visa is valid, you may leave and re-enter the U.S. according to the number of entries printed on your visa.
+Your F-1 or J-1 visa is proof that you have the permission of the United States government to travel to the US to be a student and remain for the time allotted under your I-20 or DS-2019.
+While your F-1 or J-1 visa is valid, you may leave and re-enter the U.S. according to the number of entries printed on your visa.

-You can apply for a visa at a U.S. consular office in your home country.
+Apply for a visa at a U.S. consular office in your home country.
 Because of many recent changes in the law, you can expect delays in visa processing.
-Note that F-1 visas cannot, as a general rule, be obtained from inside the U.S. There may be exceptional cases through a lengthy and expensive process on condition of special approval.
+Note that F-1 and J-1 visas cannot, as a general rule, be obtained from inside the U.S. There may be exceptional cases through a lengthy and expensive process on condition of special approval.

-To apply for your F-1 visa you will need to bring several documents to the U.S. consulate
+To apply for your student visa you will need to bring several documents to the U.S. consulate

 - A passport, valid for six months into the future.

 - Evidence of financial support, such as an original Certificate of Finances from your bank, personal bank statements, or a letter of financial award from Occidental College, proving that you have sufficient funds to support your studies at Occidental.
 You mailed this documentation to the College with your application and it was signed and returned to you by a College official.
-The amount that you are required to demonstrate is listed on your I-20 form on line 8a.
+The amount that you are required to demonstrate is listed on your I-20 form under the Financials section.

 - The acceptance letter from Oxy.